f5devcentral/f5-tmsh2iapp/README.md

     * ssl-crl                  SSL CRL files management
     * ssl-csr                  SSL Certificate Signing Request
     * ssl-key                  SSL certificate keys management
+* **Options available to beautify the GUI** allowing specifying field text width, validators, and single and multi-selector which lists that can be static or dynamically populated at run time.

 # Alternatives to tmsh2iapp